semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 Let's practice it.

-In their gread goodness, Elasticsearch developers provided us a way to have a look at the token stream.
-That will help us to try the **analyzers** right now, and get rid of the configuration for now.
+In their great goodness, Elasticsearch developers provided us a way to take a look at the token stream.
+This will help us to try the **analyzers** right now, and get rid of the configuration for now.

 **The request**